 Weapons and firearms under the control of law enforcement officials or other individuals specifically authorized by the board shall be exempt from this policy.
-The superintendent may develop an administrative process or procedures to implement the policy.
+Students and individuals approved in writing by the superintendent who are actively engaging in a district approved firearms safety course, hunter education course or shooting sports activity are exempt from this policy.
+The superintendent will develop an administrative process or procedures to implement the policy and communicate it with law enforcement relevant exemptions to this policy as appropriate.